Nodes

 - Perform multiple file operations in a single node

-- Dynamic operations through templates
+- Dynamic operations through templates and hierarchical references

 - Git integration for staging and committing changes